Metro Atlanta resident Becky Ferguson says she started using non-addictive cannabis oil because she hoped it would ease her chronic pain.

 “It might have helped a little bit [with the pain], but I am getting a tremendous reduction in anxiety,” says Ferguson, who is in her late 50s.

 Ferguson says she’s calmer and better able to deal with stress than she has ever been in her life.
 “I have a much higher quality of life,” she says.

 Yet there are also health warnings about CBD oil (cannabidiol) and hemp-derived products.

 When it comes to hemp and cannabis, there is much confusion among the public about labels, because of how science and the law define these substances.
 For the average person, it’s almost like having too many cousins with the same first name.

 Another source of confusion is that recreational use and medical use of marijuana — though they are different things — are both gaining legal and social acceptance in the United States.

-CBD oil is derived from the hemp plant, which is a cousin of the marijuana plant.
+CBD oil like CBD oil beauty products is derived from the hemp plant, which is a cousin of the marijuana plant.
 While CBD is a component of marijuana (cannabis), it does not make a person “high.”

 Some researchers differentiate hemp from marijuana by pointing to THC, which is the psychoactive ingredient in marijuana.
 (In other words, it’s what causes the high.)
 Cannabis plants that produce THC at a concentration higher than 0.3% are labeled “cannabis,” while those that produce less than that are labeled “hemp.”

-The nationwide legal status of CBD changed fairly recently.
+The nationwide legal status of CBD, such as CBD Oil, changed fairly recently.
 The Hemp Farming Act of 2018 proposed to remove hemp from the Schedule 1 list of controlled substances, making it an ordinary agricultural commodity.
 The act’s provisions were incorporated into the Farm Bill that became law last December.